YimianDai/open-aff/README.md

 * ResNeXt code needs to be able to automatically choose number of attentional layers to avoid manually setting
 * ResNeXt47 on CIFAR-100 needs to re-run to see whether the accuracy could be higher
 * Run ImageNet experiments with a higher number of attentional layers and a deeper backbone
+* Rename the function name, e.g., ResNet110V2ASKC => ResNet20V2ASKC

 ## Requirements